Hannibal Mejbri

-Mejbri joined the Manchester United youth system in 2019 from AS Monaco.
+Mejbri joined the Manchester United youth system in 2019 from Monaco.
 He had previously spent time at the Clairefontaine academy.
 He made his senior debut for the club in a Premier League game in May 2021.
+Mejbri spent the 2022–23 season on loan to Championship club Birmingham City; he was a regular in the side, and scored his first senior goal.

 Born in France to Tunisian parents, Mejbri represented his birth country at under-16 and under-17 levels.
 He made his senior international debut for Tunisia in 2021.

 Early life

-Mejbri was born in Ivry-sur-Seine (suburban Paris), France, and joined Paris FC in 2009.
+Mejbri was born in Ivry-sur-Seine (suburban Paris), and grew up in the city's 20th arrondissement.
+He joined Paris FC in 2009.
 In 2016, it was reported that he was being scouted by several English clubs, including Manchester United, Manchester City, Liverpool and Arsenal, and spent time on trial with the latter.
 He also spent time studying at the prestigious INF Clairefontaine academy.
-His elder brother, Abderrahmen Mejbri, is the current sporting coach working in Vietnam national football team and Pho Hien FC, a Vietnamese youth development club that Hannibal once visited and trained with.
+His elder brother, Abderrahmen Mejbri, is a sporting coach working for the Vietnam national football team and Pho Hien FC, a Vietnamese youth development club.

 Club career

 Early career

-Despite interest from English clubs, Mejbri had a short spell with Athletic Club de Boulogne-Billancourt, before joining AS Monaco in 2018 for a fee of €1 million.
+Despite interest from English clubs, Mejbri had a short spell with Boulogne-Billancourt, before joining Monaco in 2018 for a fee of €1 million.
 Although initially impressed by Monaco's youth development, Mejbri became disillusioned by the Monégasque club within a year of signing, with his parents claiming that the Ligue 1 side had breached contract agreements.

 In 2019, he was being tracked by clubs across Europe, including the German, French and Spanish champions, Bayern Munich, Paris Saint-Germain and Barcelona respectively.
 Mejbri said that he was experiencing the "dark side of football" prior to signing with Manchester United and that he had not played football for nearly four months.
 Before signing, he was back home in Quartier des Amandiers and was training on his own with his sibling.